Contents

 4.2 Governance

-Governance for patient safety within the organisation is provided through the clinical leadership executive (CLE) and the appropriate sub committees and groups.
+Governance for patient safety within the organisation is provided through the quality committee and clinical leadership executive (CLE) and the appropriate sub committees and groups.

 5 Procedure and implementation